-Leora Berman was born is South Africa during the years of Apartheid, and so (as she states) it would be impossible for her not to be obsessed with water, wildlife and social politics: “Water was precious in Africa, and I always found it magical- and so I studied water.
+Perhaps her early years had influenced her diverse portfolio and interests: Leora was born is South Africa during the years of Apartheid, and so (as she states) it would be impossible for her not to be obsessed with water, wildlife and social politics: “Water was precious in Africa, and I always found it magical- and so I studied water.
 Too, the land came alive in the early morning with the sounds of birds and singing hippos -and so the wildlife become my animate friends.
-And Native Africans could be heard singing in 4-part harmony across the Veld.
 But amidst all this beauty was a strange oppression that was based solely on colour.
-I saw how Apartheid affected the souls and spirit of both the black-oppressed, but also the white-oppressors- and so I have always been consumed by socio-politics.
-Here I don’t mean the politics of modern manipulation, but the true politics that is concerned with the arrangements and relationships of people and the responsibilities to one another.”
+I saw how Apartheid affected the souls and spirits of all peoples in the country-and so I became consumed with social-politics, with the relationships of people to the land, culture, economies, and patterns around them, and with our responsibilities to one another.”
+Leora is the Founder and COO of The Land Between charity.
+She has a remarkable ability for gathering and relating issues, sectors, and peoples in strategic alliances.
+She took the reigns from Peter Alley after his passing and used his foundation of interest and knowledge to develop the organization we have today.
+She extended the focus of the effort, from one that was based in the natural environment, to include all aspects of culture, economics and, of course, social-politics.

-Leora has a background in Economics, Fine Arts, and Environmental Science.
-She has worked in hydrogeology, hydrology, and restoration ecology in both private and public sectors, for governments, large NGOs, and consultants.
-But Leora has a propensity for gathering and relating issues, sectors, and peoples in strategic alliances.
-And so Leora has built large programs in Ontario: She took a small project to restore wetlands in Aylmer and grew into a regional effort in partnership with six counties and all levels.
-The award-winning Wetland Drain Restoration Project has re-hydrated agricultural lands across southern Ontario benefitting wildlife and farmers alike.
-Leora, through her zeal, savvy and grassroots approach has changed the Drainage Act in Ontario to ensure that the draining of valuable wetlands are not subsidized.
-She has negotiated agreements and formed initiatives to conserve water through the International Joint Commission between Canada and the U.S.A…..and she has been an advisor, lecturer, or team player for large initiatives.
-She has worked with and provided value to Ducks Unlimited Canada, Wildlife Habitat Canada, the Ontario Ministry of Natural Resources and Forestry, Ontario Drainage Superintendents Association, Ontario Ministry of Agriculture and Rural Affairs, on the Elgin Landscape Stewardship Plan, and for the Spotted Turtle and American Badger Recovery Teams….and the list continues.
-Too, Leora is also involved in her community: She builds and supports local initiatives from deterring geese in public spaces, to creating spaces for children, championing cultural and First Nations issues, to, and of course, saving all reptiles.
+Leora has worked in both private and public sectors, for governments, large NGOs, and consultants.
+Leora has built large programs in Ontario: She took a small project to restore wetlands in Aylmer and grew into a regional effort in partnership with six counties and all levels.
+The award-winning Wetland Drain Restoration Project has re-hydrated agricultural lands across southern Ontario benefiting wildlife and farmers alike.
+Leora, through her zeal and savvy has changed the Drainage Act in Ontario to ensure that the draining of valuable wetlands are not subsidized.
+She has negotiated agreements and formed initiatives to conserve water through the International Joint Commission between Canada and the U.S.A…and she has been an adviser, lecturer, or team player for large initiatives.
+She has worked for and provided value to Ducks Unlimited Canada, Wildlife Habitat Canada, the Ontario Ministry of Natural Resources and Forestry, Ontario Drainage Superintendents Association, Ontario Ministry of Agriculture and Rural Affairs, for the award winning Elgin Landscape Stewardship Plan, on the Spotted Turtle and American Badger Recovery Teams….and the list continues.
+Too, Leora is also involved in her community: She builds and supports local initiatives from deterring geese in public spaces, to creating spaces for children, championing cultural and First Nations issues, to, and of course, saving all animal relatives including reptiles.

 - Submitted by The Land Between Council